 With their neighboring states jumping on board with sports betting since the legalization in May of 2018, the question looms: can you bet on sports in Connecticut?

-The friction between the government and the Native American tribes has put the legalization of sports betting in Connecticut on pause, even though they are supportive of the idea of sports betting in their casinos.
-The tribal casinos were negotiating behind closed doors with Governor Ned Lamont the last session and ultimately got nowhere.
+The friction between the government and the Native American tribes has finally been solved, and they are able to provide sports betting in their casinos.
+The tribal casinos were negotiating behind closed doors with Governor Ned Lamont the last session and ultimately got things solved.

 In February 2020, a new sports betting bill (H 5168) was put forward which would authorize the activity with in-state gambling operators like casinos, lottery outlets, and racetracks.
 The bill was put forward by the Joint Public Safety and Security Committee, and Republican Joe Verrengia.
 This new bill would approve sports betting licenses in the entertainment zones of the state: Bridgeport, Hartford, New Haven, and Waterbury, and must all be within 10 miles of one another.